jpzoll/ios-starter-kit/Closures/README.md

 ```

 # <span style="color:#fc7bb3">@escaping</span> - What does that mean?
 When you see @escaping, that is referring to an **Escaping Closure**.
-This type of closure **outlives the function that it is contained inside of.** This means that the function can return before the closure is called.
+This type of closure is one that **outlives the function that it is contained inside of.** This means that the function can return before the closure is called.